njseeto/recipe-api/README.md

 `npm run start`

-The server should start running on port 3000.
+The server should start running on port 3000 and Nodemon should watch the server.

 ### How to run tests